 Policies and User Fees

 Our goal is to provide access to expertise, equipment and technology to facilitate crystallization of biological macromolecules.
 We are a non-profit organization and our fee structure has been determined to cover the minimum basic operating expenses of the HTCSC, including supplies, routine maintenance, software, and consumables.
+We aim to have very low experimental error in delivery (under 5% and more typically < 1%).
 The HTCSC provides access to cost-efficient high-throughput crystallization screening experiments for academic and other not-for-profit users.

 Pricing as of May 2018